About The App

 After extensive lecturing at university and many years of counselling and teaching children and teenagers, Jennifer embraced technology as an excellent tool for literacy attainmnet.
 She scripted all the lessons for the reading app that was to become Learn to Read George Canine.
 This app is designed to teach children to read in the most efficient, evidenced-based way.
 Jennifer knows exactly how to create the app because, as a cognitive psychologist, she had studied, researched, worked and lectured in all of the relevant areas.
 She not only knows what content to create, but how I should teach it.

-My job is to support my human friends with unending loyalty, love and fun.
+As George Canine, my job is to support my human friends with unending loyalty, love and fun.
 That’s just what dogs do, even when it comes to teaching kids to read, write and spell.

 I have also learned that when building a skill set, repetition is the name of the game.
 So, I repeat myself, because it’s only with repeated practice that kids will acquire the necessary skills for reading.